microsoft/vscode-go/README.md

 This extension uses a host of Go tools to provide the various rich features.
 These tools are installed in your GOPATH by default.
 If you wish to have the extension use a separate GOPATH for its tools, provide the desired location in the setting `go.toolsGopath`.
 Read more about this and the tools at [Go tools that the Go extension depends on](https://github.com/Microsoft/vscode-go/wiki/Go-tools-that-the-Go-extension-depends-on).

+## Frequently Asked Questions (FAQ)

+Please see our wiki on [Frequently Asked Questions](https://github.com/Microsoft/vscode-go/wiki/Go-with-VS-Code-FAQ-and-Troubleshooting) to get answers to your questions or get started with troubleshooting.

 ## Contributing

 This project welcomes contributions and suggestions.
 Please go through our [Contributing Guide](https://github.com/Microsoft/vscode-go/blob/master/CONTRIBUTING.md)